zrshishir/interview/php/oop/oop.md

 What is OOPs?

+    An object is an instance of a class.
+It has its own state, behavior, and identity.
+    More over
     Object Oriented is an approach to software development that models application around real world objects such as employees, cars, bank accounts, etc. A class define the properties and methods of a real world object.
 An object is an occurrence of a class.